PropicSignifi/Query.apex/doc/query-apex/src/pages/docs/Query/condition.md

 ## byId

-Add a condition to the query, limiting the sObject to a specific ID or a collection of ID.
+Add a condition to the query, filtering the result by a specific ID or a collection of ID.
 Alias to `addConditionEq('Id', ...)`

 #### public Query byId(Id id)